panzerdp/dmitripavlutin.com/content/posts/162-array-group-by/index.md

 How would you get an array like `groupByCategory` from `products` array?

-The usual way to do this is by invoking the `array.reduce()` method with the right callback function:
+The usual way is by invoking the `array.reduce()` method with the right callback function:

 ```javascript
 const groupByCategory = products.reduce((group, product) => {